polixir/RLAssistant/README.md

       2. Recorded variables: We often record many intermediate variables in the process of the experiment, e.g., the rewards, some losses, or learning rates.
 We record the variables in the key-value formulation and store them in a tensorboard event and a CSV file.
       3. Model checkpoints: We support weight saving of neural networks and related custom variables in Tensorflow and Pytorch framework.
 We can use the checkpoints to resume experiments or use the results of the experiment to complete downstream tasks.
       4. Other data like figures or videos:  We might plot the frame-to-frame video of your agent behavior or some curves to check the process of training.
 We give some common tools in the RL scenario to generate the related variables and store them in the directory.
-      5. Temporary data:
+      5. Temporary data: For some training paradigms, we might need to store some data to the disks, e.g., large-scale replay buffers, which need to be independently maintained for each experiment.

 Currently, we store the data items in standard file systems and manage the relationships among data items, tables, and databases via a predefined directory structure.
 After running some experiments, the database will be something like this:
 ![img.png](resource/run-res.png)

-- Here we construct a database in the project "sb_ppo_example".
+Here we construct a database in "example/sb_ppo_example/".
+We hold different types of the ``Value`` in different folder:
 - The directory "archive_tester" is to store hyper-parameters and related variables for experiment resuming.
 - The directory "results" is to store other data like figures or videos.
 - The directory "log" is to store recorded variables.
-- The directory "code" is a backup of code for experiment reproducibility.
+- The directory "code" is a backup of the code and hyper-parameters for experiment reproducibility.
 - The directory "checkpoint" save weights of neural networks.
-- We have a table named "demo_task", which is the root directory of log/archive_tester/checkpoint/code/results.
-- The "index" of experiments in named in the formulation of `${%Y}/${%m}/${%d}/${%H-%M-%S-%f}_${ip address}_${tracked hyper-parameters}`.
+- The directory "tmp_data" is to store other temporary data.

+The experiment data are stored in the above folders with the same "structured names" based on the formulation of `{$task_table_name}${%Y}/${%m}/${%d}/${%H-%M-%S-%f}_${ip address}_${tracked hyper-parameters}`, where ``{$task_table_name}`` is a customized string to explain the purpose of the experiments in this "task table",  which is the root of the experiments (`demo_task` in the figure), ``${%Y}/${%m}/${%d}/${%H-%M-%S-%f}`` record the timestamp of the experiment created, `${ip address}` record the machine that create the experiment, and `${tracked hyper-parameters}` are auto-generated hyper-parameters to explain the features of the experiments.

 ### Tools to Manage the Database